barabule/StressStrain/README.md

 It's best to maximize the window.

-Alternatively you can already add the 'data' argument to main:
+Alternatively you can already add the 'data' argument to launch_gui:
 ```
     data = (;strain = ..., stress = ...) #data needs the strain and stress fields
-    main(data)
+    launch_gui(data)

 ```

-You can drag and drop a file onto the main window and am import subwindow will appear:
+You can drag and drop a file onto the launch_gui window and an import subwindow will appear:

 <img src = "/assets/import_GUI.png" width = "300" align = "Center">

 After changing the textbox defaults, click on Import! and a plot should appear.
 Red point indicate abnormal points, which you can exclude by clicking on Clean!.
-After you're satisfied with the data click on Done! and the main window with open the new data, closing the import window.
+After you're satisfied with the data click on Done! and the launch_gui window with open the new data, closing the import window.

 The controls are grouped into several categories: